yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 <div class="try-it">
   <h2>Try It: Strings and Variables</h2>
-  <p>Complete the following in the same Playground.
-You should type your code in the Swift editor of the Playground, and see the results in the console below.</p>
+  <p>Complete the following in the same repl.it file.
+You should type your code in the Swift editor on the left-hand side, and see the results in the console on the right-hand side.</p>
   <p>Declare a variable for each prompt below.
 Then, print it out to the console.</p>
   <ul>
     <li>A variable called <code class="try-it-code">favoriteColor</code> that holds your favorite color</li>